philip6560/Google-clone/README.md

 # Google-clone
-a small project that i cloned google's search page
+a small project that i cloned google's search homepage